mezcel/electron-container/README.md

 ### Ideas for the next version:

 I wonder if React would have been better than JQM.
 React would have had more UI features, but other than 'skinning', the JQM has all necessary UI built into it.
 Jqm was quicker ```for me``` because of its fixed and consistent platform constraints.
-React would have been more feature rich and robust, but would demand more development pollishing and fine tuning to account for all the variable options React has.
+React would have been more feature rich and robust, but would demand more development polishing and fine tuning to account for all the variable options React has.

 Perhaps that will be another version later down the road.
 A Swift(iOS)/VS2017(.Net) style app.

 ## NPM

-NPM Dependancies
+NPM Dependencies

 ```sh
 # download and install dependencies